microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

 // Warning: (ae-missing-release-tag) "DataTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class DataTable extends Resource {
+export class DataTable extends Resource implements TableEmitter {
     // (undocumented)
     readonly $schema: string;
     constructor(datatable?: DataTableSchema);